willprice/two-stream-action-cnn-analysis-thesis/thesis.md

-An interesting take on the idea of activation maximisation is to try and fool the network by generating inputs that are classified incorrectly with almost perfect confidence that to the human eye are completely incorrect, In [@nguyen2014_DeepNeuralNetworksa] Nguyen \etal{} generate a series of images of abstract patterns that are classified with almost perfect confidence on ImageNet trained object detection networks.
+An interesting take on the idea of activation maximisation is to try and fool the network by generating inputs that are classified incorrectly with almost perfect confidence that to the human eye are completely incorrect.
+In [@nguyen2014_DeepNeuralNetworksa], Nguyen \etal{} generate a series of images of abstract patterns that are classified as natural objects with almost perfect confidence on ImageNet trained object detection networks.

-A simple technique for gauging what features a neuron might have learnt is to generate a set of inputs by searching through the examples used to train the network and collecting the top-$n$ example that minimally and maximally excite a chosen neuron.
-The variety of images in the top-$n$ excitation example set give clues to the invariants of the neuron.

 A visual comparison of results of the main methods for activation maximisation is presented in [@fig:am:method-comparison]